letstatt/stress/README.md

 stress -g generator solution_to_test prime
 ```

-### If correct answers vary
+### Multiple correct answers

-* If correct answers vary you should get a verifier for your task.
+* If there are multiple correct answers, you should create or get a verifier for your task.
 * **Verifier** accepts the test input and the output and make the decision of it.
 * Prime solution and verifier cannot be set together.
 ```